Single-unit recording: Neuronal potentials and electrodes

 When a microelectrode is inserted into an aqueous ionic solution, there is a tendency for cations and anions to react with the electrode creating an electrode-electrolyte interface.
 The forming of this layer has been termed the Helmholtz layer.
 A charge distribution occurs across the electrode, which creates a potential which can be measured against a reference electrode.
 The method of neuronal potential recording is dependent on the type of electrode used.
 Non-polarizable electrodes are reversible (ions in the solution are charged and discharged).
 This creates a current flowing through the electrode, allowing for voltage measurement through the electrode with respect to time.
 Typically, non-polarizable electrodes are glass micropipettes filled with an ionic solution or metal.
 Alternatively, ideal polarized electrodes do not have the transformation of ions; these are typically metal electrodes.
 Instead, the ions and electrons at the surface of the metal become polarized with respect to the potential of the solution.
 The charges orient at the interface to create an electric double layer; the metal then acts like a capacitor.
 The change in capacitance with respect to time can be measured and converted to voltage using a bridge circuit.
 Using this technique, when neurons fire an action potential they create changes in potential fields that can be recorded using microelectrodes.
 Single unit recordings from the cortical regions of rodent models have been shown to dependent on the depth at which the microelectrode sites were located.
+When comparing anesthetized vs. awake states, single unit activity in rodent models under 2% isoflurane has shown to lower the noise level in the neurological recordings; even though the awake state recordings showed a 14% increase in peak-to-peak voltage magnitude.

 Intracellularly, the electrodes directly record the firing of action, resting and postsynaptic potentials.
 When a neuron fires, current flows in and out through excitable regions in the axons and cell body of the neuron.
 This creates potential fields around the neuron.
 An electrode near a neuron can detect these extracellular potential fields, creating a spike.